Use a text editor to edit text.

 With LogViewPlus, you can open as many log files as you need and press a button to combine them.
 Merged log file entries are automatically sorted by date so the information appears to be written by a single process.
 Merging log files can give you greater insight into how multiple processes are interacting with each other.

-When you are analysing log files, you often need to read from the file in near real-time.
-LogViewPlus processes real-time updates through functionality similar to the Unix 'tail' command which tracks log entries as they are written to the log file.
+LogViewPlus processes real-time log file updates through functionality similar to the Unix 'tail' command which tracks log entries as they are written to the log file.
 This means you immediately see the new log entries in your log viewer.
-No need to mess around with a refresh button – everything happens automatically.
+No need to mess around with a refresh button.
+Tail log files in windows like a pro.
+No command line required.

 Have you ever counted the number of errors in a log file?